hashicorp/packer/website/source/docs/builders/cloudstack.html.md

 -   `use_local_ip_address` (boolean) - Set to `true` to indicate that the provisioners should connect to the local IP address of the instance.

+## User Data

+The available variables are:

+-  `HTTPIP` and `HTTPPort` - The IP and port, respectively of an HTTP server that is started serving the directory specified by the `http_directory` configuration parameter.
+If `http_directory` isn't specified, these will be blank!

 ## Basic Example